juju/1.25-upgrade/README.md

 * Activate the migrated model in the target controller.
 * Start the agents - at this point the Juju model should be fully functional and hosted in the target controller.

 Before you start, ensure that you can ssh to the source environment's machine-0 as ubuntu - this is needed so the 1.25-upgrade binary can copy itself into the source environment and perform upgrade steps.
+SSH keys can be added to the machine using the Juju 1 `authorized-keys add` command.

+Note: the juju-1.25-upgrade binary runs as a [Juju plugin](https://jujucharms.com/docs/2.2/juju-plugins) - it can be run using either the juju1 or juju2 command (however they're installed) It embeds client code for both Juju 1.25 and Juju 2.2.4, so it doesn't need to run the commands or need them to be installed in specific paths.

 ## Update MAAS agent name